Odin Sphere: Sales

 In its debut week in Japan, Odin Sphere sold 59,248 units, reaching #3 in the charts.
 It went up to second place in the charts the following week.
 Sales capped out at 96,280 units in the region by the end of 2007.
 Upon release in North America, the game reached the top of sales charts and remained there into the following week.
 It was among the top 20 best-selling titles in North America during its debut month, and was the only title in that ranking not to be a sequel or belong to an established brand.
 Atlus kept their traditionally convervative sales expectations for the game, but critical and fan reception prompted it to quickly sell out.
 According to a later statement by Atlus' parent company, Odin Sphere had sold 350,000 units worldwide during the 2007 to 2008 period, placing it among the PS2's "Greatest Hits" line.
 Upon its release as a PS2 Classic on the PlayStation Network in October 2011, the game was the best-selling out of five concurrent releases including God Hand, and reached #15 in the PSN charts for that month.
 As of 2015, the game has sold over 500,000 copies worldwide.
 The financial success of the game for Vanillaware was contributed by Kamitani to high royalty payments set by Atlus as part of the publishing contract.

 Leifthrasir reached the top of sales charts, claiming the spot Monster Hunter Generations which had held the position for three weeks on end.
 Sales were strong compared to the original version: selling 43,394 units on PlayStation Vita at #1, 42,263 units on PlayStation 4 at #2, and 9,771 units on PlayStation 3 at #10.
-All version of Leifthrasir sold a total of 95,428, and marked an improvement in sales for Atlus after low sales for Tokyo Mirage Sessions ♯FE the previous month.
+All versions of Leifthrasir sold a total of 95,428, and marked an improvement in sales for Atlus after low sales for Tokyo Mirage Sessions ♯FE the previous month.
 Upon release in Western territories, the Vita version reached #2 on the PSN chart.
+According to a report by Virtuous and IDG Consulting, Leifthrasir sold over two million units by March 2024, one of the only two remakes released within ten years of the original game to do so.